laranjeirapedro/portfolio_project--to-do-list/README.md

 ![App screenshot](./public/app-thumbnail.webp)
 # To-Do App

-This is a fully functional and modern To-Do application built with React, Next.js, Tailwind CSS, TypeScript, and a .NET 8 backend connected to MongoDB and deployed via Railway.
+This is a fully functional and modern To-Do application built with React, Next.js, Tailwind CSS, TypeScript, and a .NET 8 backend connected to MongoDB and deployed via Render(Dockerfile).
 The app enables users to add, edit, delete, and mark tasks as completed, all within a clean and responsive interface.

 ## 🚀 Project Overview